-Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administra settings are necessary (for adjusting th ator rights) for TCP/IP and proxy server e IP address, subnet mask etc.).
-Proxy server settings of the Web browser The Web browser setting Use a Proxy S deselected . erver for Your LAN must be JavaScript JavaScript must be enabled. c.html in the address line of the Web nplified version of the operating menu er. version: To enable correct data display, he) of the Web browser under Internet Network connections Only the active network connections to the measuring device should be used.
+Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administra settings are necessary (for adjusting the 5, Proxy server settings of the Web browser The Web browser setting Use a Proxy Se deselected . erver for Your LAN must be JavaScript JavaScript must be enabled. - c.html in the address line of the Web nplified version of the operating menu er. version: To enable correct data display, he) of the Web browser under Internet Network connections Only the active network connections to the measuring device should be used.
 Switch off all other network connections such as WLAN.
 Switch off all other network connections.

-In the event of connection problems: $\rightarrow \square 134$
+In the event of connection problems: $\rightarrow \cong 135$